Skip to main content

 CHM 312 Polymer Chemistry (4 Credits)

-Polymeric materials are ubiquitous in our society and play a vital role in many of the technologies that we use on a daily basis (e.g., clothing, electronic devices, drug formulations, medical implants).
-Chemistry is central to the development of new materials for advanced technologies and this course will provide an introduction to the fields of polymer chemistry and macromolecular assembly.
-Topics include methods and mechanisms in polymer synthesis and assembly, characterization of polymer structure and properties, and applications of polymers.
-Special focus will be given to polymers used in biomedical applications.
-Prerequisite: (CHM 111 or CHM 118) and CHM 222.
-An understanding of basic chemical principles and an introduction to organic chemistry will be necessary for students to understand topics in polymer chemistry.
+Polymeric materials are ubiquitous in society and play a vital role in many of the technologies that humans use on a daily basis (e.g., clothing, electronic devices, drug formulations, medical implants).
+Chemistry is central to the development of new materials for advanced technologies and this course provides an introduction to the fields of polymer chemistry and macromolecular assembly.
+Discussions include methods and mechanisms in polymer synthesis and assembly, characterization of polymer structure and properties, and applications of polymers.
+Special focus is given to polymers used in biomedical applications.
+Prerequisite: CHM 111 or CHM 118; and CHM 222.
+An understanding of basic chemical principles and an introduction to organic chemistry is necessary for students to understand topics in polymer chemistry.
 Enrollment limited to 15. {N}

 Fall, Alternate Years